jsvine/intro-to-visidata/_sources/intermediate/large-files.rst.txt

 You can also just press :kbd:`Control-c` while the data is loading, which will halt the loading process.
 VisiData handles this gracefully, and you can continue using the program just as you would if you hadn't halted the loading proces.

-This approach works well if you're a data source that's more complex than a CSV file, and if you don't care exactly how many lines are loaded.
+This approach works well if you're using a data source that's more complex than a CSV file, and if you don't care exactly how many lines are loaded.

 Caching dynamic columns